Calvinbullock/Calvinbullock/README.md

 # Hi there 👋
-I am am majoring in Software Enginering at BYU-Idaho, specifically in application design.
+I am a Software Enginering major at BYU-Idaho, specifically in application design.

 ## Personal Projects